Back

 They’re the background noise of our lives.

-And because they are constant, we rarely pause to ask: what are they, really?
+And because they are constant, we seldom pause to ask: what are they, really?

 “What should I cook tonight?”